 Here are some insights from that conversation.

 - People are distrustful because society and each other have not been trustworthy.
 Trust is the residue of experience.
 We’re struggling as a people because we have walls of distrust and animosity.
 The big difference this year is that we used to be able to pull together in a time of crisis as a social body.
 One unit that would behave as a one nation in times of crisis.
 We failed to do that this year, because we failed to form a social body.

-- What happens when you leave people naked and alone distrusting, they do what they’re evolutionarily told to do.
+- What happens when you leave people alone distrusting, they do what they’re evolutionarily told to do.
 You revert to tribe, you develop scarcity mindset, you get hostility and you get othering.